hanjingo/doc/SYSTEM_DESIGN/mq.md

 Message Routing involves determining how messages are directed to their intended recipients.
 The following methods can be employed:

 - Topic-Based Routing

+  Messages are sent to topics or channels, and subscribers express interest in specific topics.
+Messages are delivered to all subscribers of a particular topic.

 - Direct Routing

+  Messages are sent directly to specific queues or consumers based on their addresses or routing keys.

 - Content-Based Routing

+  The routing decision is based on the content of the message.
+Filters or rules are defined to route messages that meet specific criteria.

+### Dead Letter

+Dead Letter Queues (DLQs) are a mechanism for handling messages that cannot be processed successfully.
+This includes:

+- Messages with errors in their content or format.
+- Messages that exceed their time-to-live (TTL) or delivery attempts.
+- Messages that cannot be delivered to any consumer.

+DLQs provide way to investigate and potentially reprocess failed messages while preventing them from blocking the system.

+Message Prioritization is the process of assigning priority levels to messages to control their processing order.
+Prioritization criteria can include:

+- Urgency: Messages with higher priority may need to processed before lower-priority messages.
+- Message Content: Messages containing critical information or commands may receive higher priority.
+- Business Rules: Custom business rules or algorithms may be used to determine message priority.

 ### Usage